go-skynet/localai-website/content/models/_index.en.md

 <br>
 </h1>

-The model gallery is a curated collection of models configurations for [LocalAI](https://github.com/go-skynet/LocalAI).
+The model gallery is a (experimental!) collection of models configurations for [LocalAI](https://github.com/go-skynet/LocalAI).

 LocalAI to ease out installations of models provide a way to preload models on start and downloading and installing them in runtime.
 You can install models manually by copying them over the `models` directory, or use the API to configure, download and verify the model assets for you.